-The legal framework is the Ecclesiastical Jurisdiction and Care of Churches Measure 2018, as amended by the Church of England (Miscellaneous Provisions) Measure 2019, referred to hereafter as "the Measure".
 Each Diocesan synod must establish a scheme for the inspection and subsequent report on the parish churches in the diocese (and other buildings that have been consecrated or are licensed for public worship) every five years by a suitably qualified and experienced professional.
 Schemes vary from diocese to diocese, so obtain details of your diocese's scheme from the Diocesan Advisory Committee (DAC) Secretary.
-The CBC has also published a new Model Scheme which can be adopted or adapted.
+A Model Scheme accompanying this guidance has been produced by the CBC.

-The Archdeacon can use the powers conferred by Sections 2 and 3 of the Measure to arrange for an inspection where one has not been carried out and for the inspection to cover extra matters of interest beyond the fabric if necessary; your DAC Secretary will inform you if this applies in your case.
+The Archdeacon can use the powers conferred by Sections 47 and 48 of the Measure to arrange for an inspection where one has not been carried out and for the inspection to cover extra matters of interest beyond the fabric if necessary; your DAC Secretary will inform you if this applies in your case.